shinyhealthtools/medmodr/README.md

 **MedModr** is a browser-based application for mediation, moderation, and conditional process analysis.
 All computations execute locally in the user's browser, ensuring complete privacy.

-📖 **For complete documentation, and user guides, visit:** [shinyopensource.github.io/medmodr-documentation](https://shinyopensource.github.io/medmodr-documentation/)
+📖 **For complete documentation and user guides, visit:** [shinyopensource.github.io/medmodr-documentation](https://shinyopensource.github.io/medmodr-documentation/)

 ## Features